Marts-1844/Data-Analytics-Projects-Portfolio/README.md

 - **Description:** The primary objective is to discern the evolution of naming preferences over time and unravel the demographic factors steering these choices.
 Employing statistical models and data visualization techniques, this project aims to present a comprehensive overview of the cultural dynamics influencing naming trends.
 - **Key Skills Applied:**
-  - 💡 Utilized SQL queries to extract, aggregate, and analyze baby name data, showcasing proficiency in data manipulation and exploration.
+  - 💡 Utilized SQL queries to extract, aggregate, and analyze baby name data.
-  - 💡 Employed window functions to rank and analyze trends, specifically demonstrated in the examination of the popularity trajectory of the name 'Olivia' over the years.
+  - 💡 Employed window functions to rank and analyze trends in the examination of the popularity trajectory of the name 'Olivia' over the years.
-  - 💡 Applied conditional statements and grouping to classify names into categories like 'Classic', 'Semi-classic', 'Semi-trendy', and 'Trendy', showcasing pattern recognition skills in data interpretation.
+  - 💡 Applied conditional statements and grouping to classify names into categories like 'Classic', 'Semi-classic', 'Semi-trendy', and 'Trendy' to show pattern recognition skills in data interpretation.

 #### Project 2: [Analyzing NYC Public School Test Result Scores](SQL/Analyzing%20NYC%20Public%20School%20Test%20Result%20Scores/notebook.ipynb)